OctopusDeploy/docs/docs/deploying-applications/certificates/wildfly-certificate-import.md

 ---
-title: Importing Certificates into Tomcat
+title: Importing Certificates into WildFly and JBoss EAP
-description: Configure Tomcat with a certificate managed by Octopus.
+description: Configure WildFly or JBoss EAP with a certificate managed by Octopus.
 version: "4.1"
 ---